 Back to top

-Will an agency be reimbursed for services provided to a Member even though they have not received a 6g showing authorization?
+Will an agency be reimbursed for services provided to a Member even though they have not received a authorization?

-For a new member, any ADvantage Program services provided before the effective date on the 6g received by the provider agency may not be reimbursed.
+For a new member, any ADvantage Program services provided before the effective date on the authorization received by the provider agency may not be reimbursed.

-For existing Members, submittal of annual reassessment service plan at least 30 days before the end date of the existing service plan will ensure that the AAU has sufficient time to process the new reassessment service plan and issue the 6g prior to the expiration date of the existing service plan.
-ADvantage Program services provided between the expiration date of a previous plan and the renewal date on a 6g received by the agency are not eligible for payment under Medicaid.
+For existing Members, submittal of annual reassessment service plan at least 30 days before the end date of the existing service plan will ensure that the AAU has sufficient time to process the new reassessment service plan and issue the authorization prior to the expiration date of the existing service plan.
+ADvantage Program services provided between the expiration date of a previous plan and the renewal date on an authorization received by the agency are not eligible for payment under Medicaid.
 If during a 30-day conditional approval, a plan is not successfully negotiated the plan may be “not authorized”.